 In 2001, nearly $1.2 billion of the Department of Justice’s settlements and judgments related to cases under the federal whistleblower statute that allows people who reveal fraud to share in the government’s recovery.
 From 2000 to 2001, whistleblowers were awarded more than $210 million.*

 I have represented clients wrongfully terminated for reporting fraud, unsafe conditions, and illegal conduct in the workplace.

 The cost of a whistleblower claim in California can vary significantly depending on a variety of factors, such as the complexity of the case, the amount of damages sought, and the resources required to pursue the claim.
 Some whistleblower claims may be relatively simple and inexpensive to pursue, while others may be more complex and costly.

 Overall, it is difficult to estimate the cost of a whistleblower claim without more information about the specific case.
 Whistleblowers must carefully consider the potential costs and benefits of pursuing a claim and seek the advice of an experienced San Diego attorney to understand their options.

 Whistleblower laws are in effect precisely to protect employees who have the courage to step forward and stand up for what is right.
 I can be a support for you throughout this process as I legally advocate for your rights.

 I know how much this can weigh on your well-being and will fight vigorously and skillfully for your rights.
 If your employer has taken any retaliatory action against you, I can seek remedies under the law.
-It has happened on many occasions that as I was exploring one employment law matter with a client, we have discovered additional illegal actions committed by an employer.
+It has happened on many occasions that as I was exploring one employment law matter with a client, we discovered additional illegal actions committed by an employer.
 Contact me today.